LucHermitte/mu-template/doc/workflows.md

 Let's say, you want to expand the `c/while` snippet in C or C++.

-Type, in insert mode, any sequence of **consecutive** characters appearing (anywhere) in the name of the snippet you want to expand (or an empty space if you want to chose from every known snippet -- for the current filetype), and trigger snippet expansion.
+Type, in insert mode, any sequence of **consecutive** characters appearing (anywhere) in the name of the snippet you want to expand (or an empty space if you want to chose from every known snippets -- for the current filetype), and trigger snippet expansion.

 IOW, you can have a white space before hitting `<c-r><tab>` (or whatever you chose), or `w`, or `wh`,... or `while` -- let's call it the _lead string_.